pranav-iyer/twitter-tree/README.md

 Right now I got it working in Ubuntu and on Mac OS 10.15.4—no idea what will happen if you try it on windows (it probably won't work for some reason or the other).

+Dependencies:
+- conda
+- npm
+- (I think that is it)

 In order to run right now, here is what you have to do:

 1. create conda environment: